gentoo-mirror/SarahMiaOverlay/README.md

 After merging budgie-extras please start the Window Shuffler, some applets will require this (hotcorners mostly).
 This can be done with the provided Window Shuffler application in your applications list/menu.
 You can set additional options there as well.
 The config for the new window preview from budgie-extras (for alt-tab) is in the Previews Control in your applications list/menu.
 You can set additional options there as well.

+*please note that the ~arm ~arm64 keywords on a number of ebuilds are in testing, budgie itself says either intel or amd cpu's needed but there is an arm tweak tool hence the keywords for testing purposes!
+If it doesn't work out I will remove these keywords.*

 **Other**

 This overlay contains 1 other package that will be removed in the future, making this repository budgie only.
 Ebuilds not related to budgie may be added later if needed but is unlikely.